Jon Alston: Screenwriting

 Alston's first feature-length screenplay, based on an eponymous Oscar nominated short-doc, was one of three selections to win the Atlanta Film Festival Screenplay Competition in 2022.
 Prior to this, he and his co-writer won the Missouri Stories Scriptwriting fellowship in 2020.

-His first hour-long pilot was a finalist in 11 screenwriting competitions between 2021-2022.
+His first hour-long pilot was a finalist in 11 screenwriting competitions between 2021 and 2022.
 Festivals include ScreenCraft TV Pilot Script Competition, PAGE International Screenwriting Awards Competition, Launch Pad Pilot Competition and HollyShorts Screenwriting Competition among others.
 The project is also listed in the top 1% of Discoverable Projects on Coverfly.